ibisba/handbook/pages/hub_management/hub_management.md

 - [Publication](https://ibisba.github.io/handbook/publications.html)

 ### 5. Summary/Next Steps
-We hope reading through this section has given you enough information to get yourself an account on the IBISBAHub and get started with creating your project and uploading/registering your data and other relevant documents.
+We hope reading through this section has given you enough information to get yourself an account on the IBISBAKHub and get started with creating your project and uploading/registering your data and other relevant documents.